Basics | Plugins | Howtos | Applications

 A ledger is a book in which the monetary transactions of a business are posted in the form of debits and credits (from 1).

-In Lino, the ledger is the wholeness of the journals,
+In Lino, the ledger is the wholeness of the accounts, journals, vouchers and movements defined in the database of a given Lino site.

-Any document that serves as legal proof for a ledger transaction in the ledger.
-Examples of vouchers include invoices, bank statements, payment orders, VAT declarations, …
+A business document that has a registered number in a journal.
+Examples of vouchers include offers, orders, invoices, bank statements, payment orders, VAT declarations, …

 - journal¶